 Buddhini Samarasinghe is a molecular biologist, with experience in cancer research.
 She completed her PhD at the University of Glasgow, UK and then recently completed a postdoctoral position at the University of Hawaii.
-She is the co-creator of the science communication website Know the Cosmos.
+Her science writing can be found at Jargonwall.
 She is also a passionate science communicator, engaging the public with

 current research in the life sciences.
 Where possible, she uses original research papers and describes the science minus the jargon!
 She is also involved in science outreach through broadcasts on YouTube and other social media sites.